akovanev/kovanev.github.io/_posts/2020-09-09-How-to-sanitize-sensitive-data.md

 }
 </code></pre>

-Each type, which properties define the replacement patterns using the `[ReplaceFor]`, should be marked with the `[Sanitized]` attribute.
+Each type containing sensitive properties should be marked with the `[Sanitized]` attribute.

 There are two sanitizer types for the `[ReplaceFor]` out of the box: